sebromero/render-docs/README.md

 > If you don't want to render any output but only want to check the documentation for completeness, you can omit the second argument and add the `-f` option (e.g. `render-docs Folder.h -f`).

 > [!TIP]
-> You can leverate OpenAI to help resolving issues in your documentation (e.g. undocumented functions).
+> :warning: **Experimental**: You can leverage OpenAI to help resolving issues in your documentation (e.g. undocumented functions).
 To do so, you can omit the second argument and add the `-r` option (e.g. `render-docs Folder.h -r`).
 For this to work you will have to create an [OpenAI API key](https://platform.openai.com/api-keys) and provide it to this tool.
 You can do that either by adding it to the `-r` option (e.g. `-r fklj343-sdfjl-34`) or pass it as environment variable `OPENAI_API_KEY` (e.g. `OPENAI_API_KEY=fklj343-sdfjl-34 render-docs UFile.h -r`).

 ### Options Explained